wp-plugins/super-simple-google-analytics/readme.txt

 2. Where to find your Google Analytics account number.

 == Changelog ==
+= 1.3.2 =
+* Fixed typo introduced in 1.3.1 update which can disrupt plugin meta links and throw an error in some situations.

 = 1.3.1 =
 * Fixed Settings link using generic function name which might prevent plugin from being activated.